madipta/nx-chat/README.md

 no password is required

 USE DIFFERENT BROWSER!
-because this sample application using local storage  to remember user auth
+this sample application using local storage  to store user auth

 *chat message is not persistance so it will disapear after refresh or go to another link*